lionel87/fast-tree-builder/README.md

     If the above doesn't work for your case, define your tree node type from scratch.

-    We intentionally don’t expose a generic `TreeNode` type in the package, as maintaining a complex set of generic parameters is often more cumbersome than writing a custom recursive type yourself.
+    We intentionally avoid providing a generic `TreeNode` type in the package, as maintaining a complex set of generic parameters is often more cumbersome and misleading than writing a custom recursive type yourself.

 2. How can I present the `children` list in a specific order?